 Requiring a child to repeat a grade continues to be one of the major ways that public schools deal with struggling readers.
 This practice continues, in part, due to the way that “standards-based education” and “high-stakes” end-of-grade testing are implemented.
 However, most research does not support the effectiveness of grade retention for struggling readers and/or writers.

 Both research and common sense suggest that simply having a child repeat a grade will rarely address the problems that the child is experiencing in the first place.

-In fact, research shows retained students often suffer long-term harm, both academically and emotionally (source).
-Although some research suggests retained students show short-term gains in achievement, this is usually followed by a fade in progress, as well as negative attitudes toward school (source).
+In fact, research shows retained students often suffer long-term harm, both academically and emotionally (for details check out this source).
+Although some research suggests retained students show short-term gains in achievement, this is usually followed by a fade in progress, as well as negative attitudes toward school.
 For example, research has shown that, on average, retained students’ reading achievement is worse than fellow low-performing peers who are promoted.
 These deficiencies persist to the 11th and 12th grades and probably beyond.
 Further, research suggests that retained students are more likely to drop out of high school.

-Grade retention has also been related to an erosion in students’ self-esteem and mental and emotional health.
+Grade retention has also been related to erosion in students’ self-esteem and mental and emotional health.